 Whitehorse has everything you need right at your doorstep whether you are shopping with your feet or online.
 It is time to revisit or discover what is in your own backyard.

-The second audit occurred in December 2020 a revealed an overall decrease in vacancies compared to the initial audit (9.76% in June 2020, 9.19% in December 2020).
+The most recent retail precinct audit has been conducted in December 2022.
+This audit revealed a renewed confidence in the business community with an overall decrease in vacancies.
+The initial audit found that 9.76% of tenancies were vacant in June 2020 and 8.90% in December 2022.
 Future audits will help us monitor vacancies, identify trends and assist with strategic planning.

-The changes in the top three business categories from June 2020 to December 2020 were:
+The changes in the top three business categories in the two years from June 2020 to December 2022 were:

 We all know the benefits of buying locally, but have you ever wondered about what the real impact buying Australian Made has on the economy?
 We did and recent economic analysis revealed the following.